The Parable of the Talents

 Matthew 25:14-30

-Jesus tells the story of a man who goes on a long journey and gives his servants instructions about what to do with his money (talents).
+Jesus’ disciples hear the story of a rich man who travels to a far country and gives his servants instructions about what to do with his money (talents).

-He gives one servant five talents, another two talents, and another, one talent.
+He gives the first servant five talents, the second servant two talents, and the third servant one talent.
 Knowing them well, he entrusted each with the amount equal to their abilities.
-Although they were given different amounts, each received a substantial sum.
+Although the master gave them different amounts, each received a substantial sum.

 “The man who had received the five talents went at once and put his money to work and gained five more.
 So also, the one with the two talents gained two more.” (vv16-17)

-That they “went at once” tells me they took their responsibilities seriously and went to work immediately.
-While we don’t know how they earned their extra gain, we know they used what they were given to earn more.
+That they “went at once” tells me these good servants took their responsibilities seriously and went to work immediately.
+While we don’t know how they earned their extra gain, we know they put their talents to good use and earned more.

 They showed resourcefulness, responsible behaviors, and perseverance to be successful.